-Her current engagements include Marzelline Fidelio and Susanna Le nozze di Figaro with the Orchestre de Chambre de Paris, First Niece Peter Grimes at the Staatstheater Wiesbaden, Ophelia in Brett Dean’s Hamlet for Glyndebourne On Tour, Florinda Rodrigo for La Nuova Musica in Florence, the title role in Semele at the Badisches Staatstheater Karlsruhe, Susanna Le nozze di Figaro for Garsington Opera at Wormsley, a return to Scottish Opera to sing Giulia La scala di seta, Zerbinetta Ariadne auf Naxos for the Nederlandse Reisopera, for whom she will also sing Messiah, Dixit Dominus at the 2017 International Handel Festival in Karlsruhe,Four Seasons by Candlelight at the Kultur und Kongresszentrum, Lucerne, Lucerne, Messiah with the Huddersfield Choral Society, Messiah by Candlelight with the Mozart Festival Orchestra, Carmina Burana with the Royal Philharmonic Orchestra and Viennese Concerts with the Hallé and the Royal Scottish National Orchestra.
+Her current engagements include Marzelline Fidelio and Susanna Le nozze di Figaro with the Orchestre de Chambre de Paris, First Niece Peter Grimes at the Staatstheater Wiesbaden, Ophelia in Brett Dean’s Hamlet for Glyndebourne On Tour, Florinda Rodrigo for La Nuova Musica in Florence, the title role in Semele at the Badisches Staatstheater Karlsruhe, Susanna Le nozze di Figaro for Garsington Opera at Wormsley, La Comtesse Adele Le Comte Ory for the 2017 Dorset Opera Festival, Giulia La scala di seta for Scottish Opera, Zerbinetta Ariadne auf Naxos for the Nederlandse Reisopera, for whom she will also sing Messiah, Dixit Dominus at the 2017 International Handel Festival in Karlsruhe,Four Seasons by Candlelight at the Kultur und Kongresszentrum, Lucerne, Messiah with the Huddersfield Choral Society, Messiah by Candlelight with the Mozart Festival Orchestra, Carmina Burana with the Royal Philharmonic Orchestra and Viennese Concerts with the Hallé and the Royal Scottish National Orchestra.
 Looking ahead, major debuts include the premiere of George Benjamin’s Lessons in Love and Violence at the Royal Opera House, Covent Garden, and the Dutch National Opera and returns to Scottish Opera and Opera Holland Park.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.